 It also seems larger than the norm for pools at hotels near Disneyland.
 It’s still very much a basic, utilitarian pool.

-The rooms have a desk, mini-fridge, microwave, safe, and flat screen television.
+The rooms have a mini-fridge, microwave, safe, coffee maker, and flat screen television in the standard guest rooms.
 Definitely nice options if you want to prepare light meals in your room.

 Bathroom is pretty standard stuff, too.
 Worth noting is that the coffee maker game here is weak, but the toiletry game is strong.